Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Introduction

 Inspired by the success of DETR in 2D object detection \cite{DETR}, the authors of the QVHighlights benchmark adapted its principles for 1D video moment localization task.
 The resulting model, Moment-DETR \cite{QVHighlights}, became a foundational development in the field, paving the way for further works \cite{QD_DETR, CG_DETR, BAM_DETR, TR_DETR}.
 However, other architecture variants have also been proposed to address this problem.
 For instance, the authors of \cite{UniVTG} avoid the one-to-one matching typical for DETR-based models, and instead tackle moment localization using standard detection heads with one-to-many matching.
-In our work, we combine both strategies.
-Inspired by advancements in 2D detection \cite{CO_DETR}, we propose a hybrid architecture for detecting relevant intervals, which incorporates both a convolutional detector head and a transformer decoder block with a one-to-one matching scheme.
+Inspired by advancements in 2D detection \cite{CO_DETR}, we combine both strategies and propose a hybrid architecture for detecting relevant intervals, which incorporates a convolutional detector head and a transformer decoder block with a one-to-one matching scheme.
 Additionally, we use an IoU scoring mechanism to improve the localization of video spans further.

-As was claimed in \cite{CG_DETR}, not all video content may be relevant to the textual query.
-To mitigate this issue and incorporate relevant part of textual information into the video, we propose a Saliency-Guided Cross Attention mechanism for cross-modal interaction, where attention scores are weighted with Local Saliency Scores.
+Different parts of a video vary in their relevance to a text query.
+To focus the model on the most relevant content, we propose a Saliency-Guided Cross Attention (SGCA) mechanism for cross-modal interaction, where cross-attention scores are weighted by the Local Saliency Scores (\cref{subsection:local_saliency_scores}).
+By avoiding extra tokens or complex gating modules, SGCA provides a simpler implementation compared to prior approaches \cite{CG_DETR, TR_DETR}.

-Another area of research in the field is the study of the interrelationship between the tasks of moment retrieval and highlight detection.
-Recently, the authors of TR-DETR \cite{TR_DETR} highlighted the need to ensure interaction between the heads solving these two tasks.
-We build upon these ideas and further integrate the tasks of moment retrieval and highlight detection using our Saliency Amplifier module.
+Another area of research focuses on the interrelationship between the tasks of moment retrieval and highlight detection.
+Recently, the authors of TR-DETR \cite{TR_DETR} emphasized the need to ensure interaction between the heads solving these two tasks.
+We build upon these ideas and further integrate the tasks of moment retrieval and highlight detection using Saliency Amplifier module.